 It really works!
-And an RCT is in review for publication.
+And the RCT is published which confirms previous research results.

 The effectiveness and impact of the Solihull Approach has been the subject of research since 2001 when the first evaluation was carried out.
 Many evaluations have been carried out since, both quantitative and qualitative, creating a rich picture of why it works as well as showing that it does work.
-When the random controlled trial (RCT) is complete it will add to the picture.
+The random controlled trial (RCT) is published and reflects the results from previous research.
 We are interested in encouraging areas around the UK to carry out their own research, as some do already.
 It is hard work on top of the day job, but worth it for your own management reports and adds to the evidence base.
 Contact us if you’d like to be put in touch with someone researching on your topic.
 They may be able to advise on measures and also on free measures as you will be on a tight budget.

 The first research showed that parents’ anxiety about their children decreased significantly and the severity of problems also decreased.